Frequently Asked Questions

 No. WorkApps works for any internal app you've built, regardless of how it was made.

 Yes.
-If an AI tool produces HTML, CSS, and JavaScript files, you can ZIP them and publish on WorkApps.
+If an AI tool produces HTML, CSS, and JavaScript files, you can upload them directly to WorkApps — drag in the files, a folder, or a ZIP.
 Most AI coding tools output exactly this format.

 Iterate freely.
 Publish, test with your team, then upload an improved version.
 Instant rollback means there's no risk in trying.